Home Care Websites: 10+ Design Examples (2026)

 Scenario-based pricing with named client profiles

 FirstLight Home Care does something almost none of the sites we reviewed attempt: it addresses pricing head-on.
-Their pricing page uses four named client scenarios (Charles, Margaret, Nancy, Miguel) to illustrate what drives cost.
-Charles needs companion care a few hours a week.
-Miguel needs 24/7 support.
+Their pricing page uses four named client scenarios ranging from part-time companion care to 24/7 support, illustrating what drives cost up or down.
 Each scenario educates visitors on pricing factors while pushing them toward a form submission for a custom quote.

-The homepage has a polished video hero that feels professional without being heavy, and the services section organizes care into primary and specialty tiers.
+The services section splits care into primary and specialty tiers, which helps families who don’t know the difference between companion care and skilled nursing.
 The Newsweek “America’s Best Customer Service 2026” badge provides strong third-party validation.
 With 200+ location pages carrying local phone numbers, the SEO infrastructure runs deep.

 The gap is leadership visibility.
 Caregiver-of-the-year photos going back to 2011 show longevity, but the founding team and executive leadership are mostly invisible on primary pages.